468910/nativeadslib-ios/README.md

 The project is developed in Swift but contains bridging headers to also work with Objective-C.

+## Sample projects

+In the project you have a Native Ads demo project, and we have also integrated Native Ads in [this HackerNews client](https://github.com/Pocketbrain/HackerNews), with [barely 5 lines of code](https://github.com/Pocketbrain/HackerNews/commit/54c6a670d304c0d614ba14e9ff75a38a4c87a67c).

 ## Installation

 PocketMediaNativeAds is available through [CocoaPods](http://cocoapods.org).
 To install